Table of Contents

 - Helps with weight management and for dogs on a restricted diet

-These are just some of the well-known benefits, which is why vets often recommend buying your dog chew toys and agree that for the most part, they're safe and beneficial to dogs.
-Nylabones are arguably the most popular brand and their chew toys are one of the best on the market, currently.
+These are just some of the well-known benefits, which is why vets often recommend buying your dog chew toys and agree that, for the most part, they're safe and beneficial to dogs.

 Are Nylabones Safe for Dogs?